Mariano Guadalupe Vallejo

-Don Mariano Guadalupe Vallejo (4 July 1807 – 18 January 1890) was a Californio general, statesman, and public figure.
+Don Mariano Guadalupe Vallejo (July 7, 1807 – January 18, 1890) was a Californio general, statesman, and public figure.
 He was born a subject of Spain, performed his military duties as an officer of the Republic of Mexico, and shaped the transition of Alta California from a territory of Mexico to the U.S. state of California.
 He served in the first session of the California State Senate.
-The city of Vallejo, California is named after him, and the nearby city of Benicia is named after his wife (née Francisca Benicia Carrillo).
+The city of Vallejo, California, is named after him, and the nearby city of Benicia is named after his wife Francisca Benicia Carrillo.

 Early career

 Mariano Vallejo was born in Monterey, California, the eighth of thirteen children and third son of Ignacio Vicente Ferrer Vallejo (1748–1832) and María Antonia Lugo (1776–1855).

 There is controversy over Vallejo's exact date of birth.
 According to Vallejo, and his family bible, he was born on 7 July 1807.
 His baptismal certificate, however, signed by Fr.
 Baltasar Carnicer states that he was baptized on 5 July 1807, and born the previous night (4 July 1807).
 Other sources state a birthdate of 7 July 1808.